 He was predeceased by his wife of 52 years, Margaret Ann Fogle, brothers, L.O.
 Fogle and Manning Fogle and a sister, Shelby Garrick Lemmons and a nephew, Shephen Fogle.

 For anyone who wishes to make a charitable donation in memory of Coker, the family request’s donations be made to these special causes.

 Coker was a supporter of the mission work done by Mr. Buddy Bizzell and had contributed towards the building of Norway Endebess Baptist Church in Kenya in memory of his late wife, Margaret Ann Fogle.
 The family request memorial donations be made to further Buddy’s ministry.
 Memorials may be sent to Bethany Baptist Church, Attn: African Missions, 125 Bethany Road, Orangeburg SC 29115.

 The SCOA Cares foundation is a non-profit organization that assists cancer patients in need.
 With funds raised through memorial donations, fundraising events and grants, SCOA Cares provides financial assistance to cancer patients undergoing treatment.
 Memorials may be sent to SCOA Cares Foundation, 166 Stoneridge Dr., Columbia, SC 29210

 The family wishes to extend sincere thanks to the nurses from Grove Park Hospice, Vicki Osbourne and Tammy Irick, who provided excellent and compassionate care to Coker in his final days.

-To send flowers to David "Coker" Fogle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of David "Coker" Fogle, please visit our floral store.